oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 As is standard, the Node-RED flow is contained within a JSON file.
 The file contents can be copied, and imported using the usual Node-RED import from clipboard facility.

 > [!TIP]
-> If you are updating from an earlier version, then please disable all the flow entity sensor nodes and their corresponding sensor configuration nodes first!
+> If you are updating from an earlier version, then I suggest that you disable all the flow entity sensor nodes and their corresponding sensor configuration nodes first!
 This 'shuts down' the old flow and reduces the risk of potential conflict!
 You may well see warning messages that you are importing nodes that already exist!

 <details>
 <summary> Installing the Node-RED code </summary>

-> To *fully* avoid potential issues with an update, it can be worth taking a full backup of your existing flow, disabling the sensor and sensor-configuration nodes, redeploying and restarting Home Assistant and Node-RED, so as to remove the existing entity registrations in Home Assistant first.
-Then deleting the existing flow entirely before import, so as to prevent duplication of the sensor or configuration nodes with the problems this can generate.
+> To further avoid potential issues with an update, it can be worth taking a full backup of your existing flow, disabling the sensor and sensor-configuration nodes, redeploying and restarting Home Assistant and Node-RED, so as to remove the existing entity registrations in Home Assistant first.
+Then deleting the existing flow entirely before import, so as to prevent duplication of the sensor or configuration nodes and the problems this can generate.

 - Copy the Node-RED flow (see the release file).
 In Node-RED go to the hamburger menu, select ‘import’, paste the flow, and import.

-- Deploy and test that the API calls work by manually triggering the Inject node and checking that the context is updated with saved variables.
 - Add any missing nodes to your palette.
 You will need [node-red-contrib-cron-plus](https://flows.nodered.org/node/node-red-contrib-cron-plus) to run the binary sensor schedules.

+- Deploy and test that the API calls work by manually triggering the Inject node and checking that the context is updated with saved variables.

 </details>